 Bacon!
 This rings a bell in your mind, right?
-I believe that you have come across bacon in various dishes.
+I believe that you’ve come across bacon in various dishes.
 Let’s talk about breakfast.

 You can have it on its own and in other circumstances as a side dish.
 Most people can’t hold back their zeal for this salt-cured pork prepared from various cuts, especially the pork belly.